-Special Education
+• Special Education

-Students who wish to teach in either the early childhood through grade four levels or in the grade four through eight levels (middle school) pursue the Bachelor of Science with a major in Interdisciplinary Studies with the following four categories of study: (1) general education, (2) specialty curricula for the focus at either the early childhood-grade 4 level or the grade 4-8 level, (3) a professional studies curriculum designed for specific roles in teaching, and (4) electives adequate to complete the number of hours required for graduation.
-The total number of hours to graduate will vary between 129 to 139 semester hours, depending on the focus selected.
+Students who wish to teach in either the early childhood through grade four levels or in the grade four through eight levels (middle school) pursue the Bachelor of Science with a major in Interdisciplinary Studies with the following four categories of study: (1) general education, (2) specialty curricula for the focus at either the early childhood-grade 4 level, the grade 4-8 level, or all-level special education, (3) a professional studies curriculum designed for specific roles in teaching, and (4) electives adequate to complete the number of hours required for graduation.
+The total number of hours to graduate will vary between 128 to 139 semester hours, depending on the focus selected.

-Students who seek secondary certification (8-12) or all-level certification (1-12) follow the curriculum outlined by the department of their major.
-These students take professional development courses offered by the Department of Curriculum and Instruction.
+Students who seek secondary certification (8-12) or all-level certification (Early Childhood-12) follow the curriculum outlined by the department of their major.
+These students take professional development courses offered by the Department of Curriculum and Instruction